Ask The Doctor: Measles in Children

 Measles is old.
 Really old.
 If you could zip back in time, you'd have to aim for somewhere around the 3rd century, and dial in Asia and North Africa as destinations to visit with the early physicians who first identified and diagnosed measles.
 However, it wasn’t until the 1700s that Francis Home, a Scottish physician, first demonstrated that an infectious agent in the bloodstream caused measles.
 But despite such early identification, the first vaccine for children’s measles wasn't invented until 1963 - sadly not soon enough to save the daughter of the famous author Roald Dahl, who passed away from a measles complication in 1962.

 Yes, it can.
 But without vaccination, 1 out of 20 children will develop pneumonia, which is a serious complication and the most common cause of death in children with measles.
-And 1 out of 1000 children will develop measles encephalitis, a brain infection which can result in death or disability.
+And 1 out of 1000 children will develop measles encephalitis, a brain infection that can result in death or disability.

 Measles is spread through the air and as such is highly contagious.
 It can survive for up to 2 hours in the air after an infected person leaves the space.
 It is so contagious that 90% of people who are not immune to measles and who are close to an infected person will become ill.